Skip to main content

 Architectural Technology Research

-ATR is a 20-credit course that runs throughout Semester 1.
-It includes a series of lectures on contemporary architectural technology and environmental issues.
+ATR is a 20-credit course, and it runs throughout Semester 1 with a series of lectures on contemporary architectural technology and environmental issues.

 Studies in Contemporary Architectural Theory

-Structured through a series of thematic theory seminars, of which students follow one of particular interest or concern to them, Studies in Contemporary Architectural Theory (SCAT) develops an in-depth knowledge of contemporary architectural discourses, drawing on historical and interdisciplinary texts as necessary.
+Structured through a series of thematic theory seminars, Studies in Contemporary Architectural Theory (SCAT) develops an in-depth knowledge of contemporary architectural discourses, drawing on historical and interdisciplinary texts as necessary.
+You will follow one strand of particular interest or concern to you.

 You will work in thematically organised groups, led by staff with specific expertise in the material.
 This allows for more active student participation, fosters the nuanced interpretation and debate of issues, and promotes a multi-perspectival approach.